-The following is Minnesota Department of Agriculture's (MDA) recommended guidance for collection of soil samples at golf courses for potential contamination from past pesticide use and from past storage and handling of pesticides and fertilizers.
+The following is the Minnesota Department of Agriculture's (MDA) recommended guidance for collection of soil samples at golf courses for potential contamination from past pesticide use, and from past storage and handling of pesticides and fertilizers.
 This guidance is suitable only for sampling at golf courses.
-Please consult Guidance Document 11, Soil Sampling Guidance, for sampling procedures for all other agricultural chemical contamination.
+Please consult the MDA guidance document GD11 - Soil Sampling Guidance for sampling procedures for all other agricultural chemical contamination.

 SAMPLE COLLECTION PROCEDURES